 Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 Australians boil their kettle 4-5 times a day.
-The difference between a $30 and $100 kettle is noise, speed, and whether it has temperature control for coffee snobs.
+The gap between a budget kettle and a premium one is noise, speed, and whether it has temperature control for coffee snobs.

 COMPARE AT A GLANCE